SaarthRajan/wat-classroom/README.md

 Is there a way to ensure that we always get an empty class?
 We must decide **WAT CLASSROOM**?.

 ## Solution
-Presenting to you WatClassroom, an app where user inputs the required date and time, gets nearest empty classrooms which classrooms just got empty or are about to get empty.
+Presenting to you WatClassroom, an app where user inputs their location on campus, gets nearest empty classrooms which are currently empty.
-Can filter out the unnecessary buildings.
-Uses UWaterloo OpenDataAPI

 ## API Documentation
 https://openapi.data.uwaterloo.ca/api-docs/index.html